 When Anchorage hosted the Garden Writers Association of America convention in 1995, Lowenfels took the GWAA members to Bean’s Café to learn about the Plant A Row For Bean’s Café program.
 The Garden Writers Association of America liked the idea, and it became the national Plant A Row For The Hungry campaign (also known as Plant A Row or PAR).
 In 2002, the Garden Writers Association Foundation (now Garden Communicators International) was created as a national 501(c)(3) nonprofit to manage the Plant A Row For The Hungry program.

 It took five years for the program to reach its first million pounds of donated food, but the second million only took two years and the next eight years saw a million pounds of donated food (or more) each year.
-Since 1995, more than 14 million pounds of food have been donated.
+Since 1995, more than 20 million pounds of food (about 80 million meals, as of 2020) have been donated by American gardeners.
 Not only that, the program is getting ready to expand overseas to Australia, England and other countries with avid gardeners.

 “We have supplied something in the vicinity of enough food for 50 million meals,” Lowenfels wrote in his e-mail.
 “Gardeners can solve this hunger problem without the government.
 And we don’t need a tea party to do it!
 Or chemicals, I might add, as author of a book on organic gardening!”
 Lowenfels is the author of Teaming With Microbes, written with Wayne Lewis.
 He released a second book, Teaming With Nutrients, as a follow-up to his first book, and in 2017 released a third book, Teaming With Fungi, as a second follow-up book.

-According to the U.S. Department of Agriculture, one out of every eight U.S. households experiences hunger or the risk of hunger.
+According to the U.S. Department of Agriculture, in 2019 one out of every nine U.S. households experiences hunger or the risk of hunger.
 Many people skip meals or eat too little, sometimes going an entire day or more without food.
-About 33 million Americans, including 13 million children, have substandard diets or must resort to seeking emergency food because they can’t always afford to buy the food they need.
+About 35.2 million Americans, including 13 million children, have substandard diets or must resort to seeking emergency food because they can’t always afford to buy the food they need.
 In recent years, the demand for hunger assistance has increased 70 percent, and research shows that hundreds of children and adults are turned away from food banks each year because of lack of resources.
+The demand has grown with the Covid-19 pandemic

 According to the 2014 Sitka Community Food Assessment Indicators Report, about one in six people in Sitka is food insecure.
 In 2013, there were 1,410 Sitkans (out of a population of about 9,000) and 766 families receiving food assistance (SNAP, aka food stamps).
 There also were 229 individuals who received food pantry assistance from the Salvation Army and 7,243 meals served through its lunch soup kitchen in 2013, and that number has grown substantially since then.